 Example invitation language

 We request all attendees wear a mask during this event.
 Attendees are also asked to monitor their symptoms before coming to the University of Missouri campus.
-Please do not come to campus if you are experiencing symptoms, feel unwell and/or have come into contact with someone who has tested positive for COVID-19.
+Please do not come to campus if you are experiencing symptoms, feel unwell and/or if you are currently in isolation or quarantine due to COVID-19 or exposure.

 To assist event planners, the CDC provides useful information on choosing safer activities.